jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

   "$OUTDIR"/silva_16s_reads_concatenated.fna.gz \;
 done
 ```

+> The FASTA file is not provided here due to the large size.

 For OTU clustering tself we need to define some parameter that have
 been adapted for shotgun data by LMAMR in Oklahoma, in a file named